hoffmangroup/segtools/doc/segtools.rst

 **segtools-overlap [OPTIONS] SEGMENTATION ANNOTATIONS**

-This command measures the base-wise or segment-wise overlap between segments in a segmentation and an annotations file.
-Segments are classified by their label and annotations can be classified with a group, so the primary output is a confusion matrix with each cell representing the amount of overlap between segments in one label with annotations in one group.
-Further, the ability of each segment label to predict each annotation group is measured and summarized in a precision-recall plot or a confusion matrix heat map.
+This command measures the base-wise or segment-wise overlap between segments in a segmentation and in an annotation.
+The primary output is a confusion matrix in which each row corresponds to one segment label, each column corresponds to one annotation label, and each cell indicates the amount of overlap between the corresponding pair of labels.
+In addition, the ability of each segment label to predict each annotation label is measured and summarized in a precision-recall plot and a confusion matrix heat map.

+Two types of confusion matrices are computed: base level and segment level.
+In the base level analysis, the entry in cell (i,j) is a ratio in which the numerator is the number of bases that are assigned the segment label i and the annotation label j, and the denominator is the total number of bases that are assigned segmentation label i.
+In the segment level analysis, the numerator is the number of segmentation segments with label i that overlap with annotation segments with label j, and the denominator is the total number of segmentation segments with label i.

 .. include:: _build/cmdline-help/segtools-overlap.help.txt